Banpreet-Aulakh/Blog-Application/README.md

 4. **Responsive Design** - Looks *almost* acceptable on both your desktop and phone.
 I call that a win.

+5. **Post Using Location** - Share your posts with a touch of geography!
+Automatically tag your posts with your current location (if you allow it, of course).
+Because nothing says "privacy" like broadcasting where you are.

+6. **Post Using Weather** - Ever wanted to share your thoughts along with the current weather?
+Now you can!
+Automatically tag your posts with the local weather conditions (if you allow it).
+Because nothing complements a rant like knowing it’s raining outside.

 ## Technical Stuff For People Who Care

 ### Deliverables: